 The cost of buying property in Germany varies wildly.
-For example, house prices in Berlin have increased significantly in the last couple of years, with a 15% increase in 2018, putting average prices at around €3,900 per square metre.
+For example, house prices in Berlin have increased significantly in the last couple of years, with a 15% increase in 2018, putting average prices at around €3,900 per square meter.

 - Frankfurt: €2,600